 By early 2015 we invested in a complete modernisation and refurbishment of the Chapel.
 This included the installation of an acoustic ceiling, LED lighting and a digital sound system.
 With a contemporary colour scheme and a very soft carpet we tried all three congregations meeting in our Mount Street premises during June 2015.
 Following the success of this experiment, the fellowship agreed to hold all three services in the Chapel from September 2015.
 During those few months we have also agreed to appoint a new Senior Pastor/Team Leader from March 2016 (the Rev. Ed Jones) and that the minister in Training (Mark Hirst) should be appointed as an Associate Pastor for a three year period from September 2016.
 Dennis Nolan left the paid staff team in June 2016.

-During 2017 a number of changes began to be implemented to the structures of the church organisation.
+During 2017 and 2018 a number of changes began to be implemented to the structures of the church organisation.
 The journey continues…….